leogx9r/DiscordCrypt/README.md

 We highly disapprove of their ideals as we believe their actions violate every human's right to privacy.

-This plugin attempts to emulate the behavior of end-to-end encryption behavior so you can actually keep your messages between friends private.
+This plugin attempts to implement the behavior of end-to-end encryption behavior so you can actually keep your messages between friends private.

-While this plugin does not support, nor plan to support end-to-end voice encryption, messages **should** be safe and secure from prying eyes.
+While this plugin does not support, nor plan to support end-to-end voice encryption, messages and uploaded files via the encrypted file uploading interface **should** be safe and secure from prying eyes.